Magnus-droid/UTokyo-Cyber-Security-Project/README.md

 ## What's left to do
 1) Find a way to remotely control the RPi from a different network (an idea could be to make it send data to - and receive instructions from a website)
 2) Alter the sniffed data in some meaningful way
-3) Automatize the setup process (automatically scan for IoT devices etc.)
+3) OS fingerprinting for to identify potential targets.
+Use p0f or nmap for this

 ## What a potential attack could look like